Sa Bangji (film)

 Sa Bang-ji (Korean: 사방지) is a 1988 South Korean film directed by Song Kyung-shik.
-The film was inspired by the real life Sa Bangji, an intersex person of the Joseon Dynasty.
+The film was inspired by the real life Sa Bangji, an intersex person of the Joseon period.

 Plot

 Sa Bangji is a hermaphrodite, born to a hardened criminal and mentally disturbed woman.
-Taken in at a monastery, Sa Bang-ji meets and falls in love with a grieving young widow, Lee So-sa, but she betrays him when their relationship is discovered by the elders in her family.
+Taken in at a monastery, Sa Bang-ji meets and falls in love with a grieving young widow, Lee So-sa, but she betrays her when their relationship is discovered by the elders in her family.
 Sa Bang-ji manages to escape and meets a shaman priestess named Myo-hwa, with whom he plots to take revenge.
 After Myo-hwa is killed, Sa Bang-ji and So-sa are reunited, but then Sa Bang-Ji is captured and killed and So-sa commits suicide.